 Chimney Cleaning | Chimney Inspection | Chimney Repairs | Certified Chimney Sweep Services

-Our pros provide chimney services in Baltimore, MD, Annapolis MD, Brooklyn Park, MD, Elkridge, MD, Ferndale, MD, and throughout the Washington, DC, and Baltimore regions.
+Our pros provide chimney sweep services in Baltimore and other chimney services in Baltimore, MD, Annapolis, MD, Brooklyn Park, MD, Elkridge, MD, Ferndale, MD, and throughout the Washington, DC, and Baltimore regions.

 Every chimney needs attention to keep it clean and running properly.
 Complete Chimneys performs thorough chimney sweep services that accomplish two important things:

 Creosote forms inside a chimney when smoke condenses.
 This substance is highly flammable and is the reason for most chimney fires in the United States each year.
 Creosote removal is a process that should only be done by technicians certified by the Chimney Safety Institute of America (CSIA).

 A lot can go on with your chimney over the course of a year that you don’t know about.
 Early signs of damage such as cracks in the masonry, a leaky chimney or a hole in the chimney liner aren’t always easy for homeowners to spot.
 The only safe chimney is a chimney that’s in good working order.
 For this reason, we recommend a professional inspection once a year.

 2. Remove other obstructions.